 If you find you have gaps in your coverage – for example, if your liability insurance is minimal – you may want to consider purchasing additional insurance through the rental agency.

-The best credit cards for car rentals offer primary rental car insurance, which means you don’t have to file a claim with any other source of insurance (like your personal policy) before you receive coverage.
+Aside from earning a big travel rewards bonus, one of the best reasons to have a rewards credit card for the primary rental car insurance some of them offer.
+If your card comes with primary coverage you don’t have to file a claim with any other insurance (like your personal policy).
 Some cards provide secondary rental car insurance, where they’ll only pay out for amounts left over after you’ve filed a claim with other insurance policies you have.

-This type of insurance covers damage to the rental car (due to collision or theft) only, and for it to kick in you must pay for the entire rental with the card and decline the car rental company’s collision damage waiver or loss damage waiver (CDW or LDW).
+In most cases, this type of insurance only covers damage to the rental car (due to collision or theft) and for it to kick in you must pay for the entire rental with the card and decline the car rental company’s collision damage waiver or loss damage waiver (CDW or LDW).
 Depending on the credit card, there are always restrictions, including:

 - Geographic restrictions (for example, rentals in Australia, Italy, New Zealand and Office of Foreign Assets Control (“OFAC”) sanctioned countries aren’t eligible for the secondary insurance provided by The Platinum Card® from American Express)